uni-algo/uni-algo/README.md

 - None of the functions can ever produce ill-formed UTF-8/16/32 sequence even if an input was some random bytes, this also means that a data can never cause an undefined behavior.
-- All standards are followed exactly as written, this also means all Unicode algorithms are conformant with Unicode Standard.
+- All standards are followed exactly as written, this also means all Unicode algorithms are conformant with The Unicode Standard.
-- Test files provided by Unicode are used with many other tests.
+- Test files provided by The Unicode Standard are used with many other tests.
 - The library never uses dangerous things like pointer casts etc.
 - The library uses two levels: the low-level where very few things are allowed the level is pure algorithms and the wrapper-level where template into template into a very easy to use function or a range.
-- The library does not use raw pointers or C arrays and uses safe iterators and arrays with bounds checks through safe layer in debug with ability to enable it in release.
+- The library does not use raw pointers or C arrays and uses safe iterators and arrays with bounds checks through [safe layer](https://github.com/uni-algo/uni-algo/blob/main/doc/SAFE_LAYER.md) in debug with ability to enable it in release.
-- GCC with -Wall and many extra warnings is used in the development and Clang-Tidy is used as a static analyzer.
+- GCC with `-Wall` and many extra warnings is used in the development and Clang-Tidy is used as a static analyzer.

 Performance means:
-- The library is designed for the performance from the start.
+- The library is designed for the performance from the beginning.
 - The performance is at least the same as other implementations.
-- Most of optimization techniques that are mentioned in Unicode Standard are used.
+- Most of optimization techniques that are mentioned in The Unicode Standard are used.
 - The library uses low-level optimizations when it's possible.

 Usability means:
+- The only dependency is C++ Standard Library.
 - Most functions can be used in a single line.
 See examples below.
-- The library doesn't introduce new types for strings it uses std::string, std::u16string etc.
+- The library doesn't introduce new types for strings it uses: `std::string`, `std::u16string` etc.
 - Ranges and views are compatible with C++ Standard Library.
-- The library doesn't use exceptions because there are no exceptional situations in Unicode algorithms.
-Unicode Standard always describes what need to be done if an issue occurs.
+- The library doesn't use exceptions and RTTI so it can be compiled with `-fno-exceptions` and `-fno-rtti`.
-Of course C++ Standard Library still can throw if -fno-exceptions isn't used.
-- The only dependency is C++ Standard Library.
 - The library itself is header-only but Unicode data (one .cpp file) must be compiled.
+Pure header-only version is also available.
 - You can disable modules or even a part of a module by using configuration defines that can drastically reduce the size of Unicode data that must be compiled.

 Portability means:
-- The library works even if all available types are 64-bit with sizeof == 1 and/or fixed width types are unavailable and/or CHAR_BIT is not 8.
+- The library works even if all available types are 64-bit with `sizeof == 1` and/or fixed width types are unavailable and/or `CHAR_BIT` is not 8.

 ## Usage